chlimous/42-born2beroot_guide/README.md

 <p>
 <b>Types 1 (Bare-metal):</b>
 These run directly on the host's hardware, facilitating optimized resource allocation.
 Popular examples include VMWare ESXi, Microsoft Hyper-V and Proxmox.
-They are used in server enrionments.
+They are used in server environments.
 </p>
 <p>
 <b>Types 2 (Hosted)</b>: